golioth/developer-training/website/docs/zephyr-training/05_golioth/west_manifest.md

   :::

-* This manifest sets up the custom `west kasm download` command we've been using.
+* This manifest sets up the custom `west download` command we've been using.
   You're not likely to need this in your own projects.

 :::tip Compare Standalone to building in the Zephyr tree